Centre vortex evidence for a second finite-temperature QCD transition

 The vortex, branching and linear branching densities provide robust signatures at both transitions, admitting an inflection point analysis to quantify the exact transition temperatures.
 The results for these six measures are summarised in Table~\ref{tab:inflectionpoints}.
 Taking a statistically weighted average of our results and estimating the systematic error from the standard deviation of the distribution about the weighted average, we conclude

 for the chiral transition, and

 for the deconfinement transition.
 The indicated uncertainties are statistical, systematic and the contribution from $T_c^\mathrm{Fastsum}$ (where relevant), respectively.

 The value of $T_c$ determined here is in agreement with the value obtained from the renormalised chiral condensate, $T_c^{\rm Fastsum} = 167(3)\,$MeV \cite{Aarts:2020vyb,Aarts:2022krz}.
 It is interesting to note that the main source of uncertainty in $T_d$ follows from systematic differences among the different vortex measures.

 The changes to vortex geometry that occur at $T_d$ broadly match with the transition in the pure gauge theory.
-That said, whereas the quenched theory exhibits the attributes of a critical first-order transition, the smoother behaviour observed herein at $T_d$ suggests that the deconfinement transition in full QCD is either second-order in nature or a crossover.
+That said, whereas the quenched theory exhibits the attributes of a critical first-order transition, the smoother behaviour observed herein at $T_d$ suggests that the deconfinement transition in full QCD is either second order in nature or a crossover.

 In addition to examining the bulk properties of vortices and their branching points, the latter's intrinsic distribution within the lattice has also been examined.
 By counting the number of vortices between successive branching points along the vortex path in a three-dimensional slice, we are able to show the presence of a branching probability that is independent of the path length for paths greater than $\sim\!
 10$ spatial steps.
 The branching probability undergoes a step change through $T_c$, diminishing further through the intermediate regime before turning around at the highest two temperatures as the vortex-sheet alignment becomes manifest.